aspoliakov/securenotes/README.md

 SecureNotes is a simple notes app that can be used on both Android and iOS platforms.

-All data is encrypted and synced with the Cloud Firestore.
+All data is encrypted and synced with [SecureNotes Backend](https://github.com/aspoliakov/securenotes-backend).
 Only the owner of the note can decrypt it.

 ## Project Tech Stack